oasisprotocol/oasis-sdk/docs/contract/getting-started.md

+---
+description: How to build your first smart contract on Oasis
+---

 # Getting Started

-This section will guide you how to install the software required for developing a runtime and client using the Oasis SDK.
-After successfully completing all the described steps you will be able to start building your first runtime!
+This section will guide you how to install the software required for developing smart contracts using the Oasis SDK.
+After successfully completing all the described steps you will be able to start building your first smart contract on Oasis!

 If you already have everything set up, feel free to skip to the next section.

-{% page-ref page="minimal-runtime.md" %}
+{% page-ref page="hello-world.md" %}

 ## Environment Setup